Top 12 UNIX Administrator Skills to Put on Your Resume

 7. VMware

-VMware is a software company that provides virtualization and cloud computing software for x86-compatible computers, allowing UNIX administrators to run multiple virtual machines with different operating systems on a single physical server.
+VMware provides virtualization and cloud infrastructure software that lets administrators run multiple virtual machines with different operating systems on a single physical server.

 Why It's Important